This is no quick and easy, 5-minute short rib chili recipe.

 How Can I Make this Faster?

 If you want to make this faster you can, but you will sacrifice flavour for time.
 Here are a couple of ways to speed up the process with different beef cuts:

 - Use chuck beef pieces (about 700g/1+1/2lbs) instead of short rib.
 This way you can cook everything together in one go.
-Sear the beef like normal and remove from the instant pot.
+Sear the beef like normal and remove it from the instant pot.
 Follow the recipe below like normal and add the seared beef chuck to the instant pot before you pressure cook.
-Pressure cook on high for 30 minutes with a 10 minute natural release.
+Pressure cook on high for 30 minutes with a 10-minute natural release.

 - Use ground beef instead of short rib.
 Follow the same instructions as above but pressure cook on high pressure for 20 minutes instead of 30 minutes.

 I Forgot to Soak My Beans, Chef

 Luckily you don’t have to prepare dinner for 500 guests on a busy Saturday night with chili on the menu and nothing but dried beans in your hands…

 You can still make this chili but you will need to cook the beans for twice as long with a little extra water.
-Try cooking the beans raw in the instant pot for 40 minutes on high pressure and the usual 10 minutes of natural release.
+Try cooking the beans raw in the instant pot for 40 minutes under high pressure and the usual 10 minutes of natural release.

-Pressure Cooker – I am in love with the Instant pot because it’s easy to use, easy to clean and outstanding safety features make this an absolute joy to cook with.
+Pressure Cooker – I am in love with the Instant pot because it’s so easy to use, easy to clean and outstanding safety features make this an absolute joy to cook with.
 I’m currently using the Instant Pot duo Plus and couldn’t be happier.

 Microplane – This is a solid flavour weapon.
 We’re going to use this to max out the fresh lime flavour in the lime and pepper crème fraîche.